hex-key/breathing-room/README.md

 * sam johar, amherst - art, debugging genius, joy

 INSPIRATION:
-we wanted to do something we would all be equally passionate about creating, despite our varying skill levels. sam wrote the fateful message "game. with Story [sic]," and the rest is history. gws is also inspired by undertale, you are baba, the rusty lake series, social anxiety disorder, and our experiences as college freshmen.
+we wanted to make something we would all be equally passionate about creating, despite our varying skill levels. sam wrote the fateful message "game. with Story [sic]," and the rest is history. gws is also inspired by undertale, you are baba, the rusty lake series, social anxiety disorder, and our experiences as college freshmen.

 WHAT IT DOES:
 play as a college freshman who's been putting off unpacking for...a normal amount of time. hang up posters!! unrepress your emotions!! and at long last, touch grass!!